 - Academic Clinical Fellow (ACF; ST1-ST3/4):

-- Clinical Research Training Fellowship (OOPR): These are usually of two or three year’s duration and are competitively acquired positions that fund the individual to formally come out of the training programme in order to undertake research and obtain a higher degree.
+- Clinical Research Training Fellowship (Out-of-programme experience (OOPR)): These are usually of two or three years duration and are competitively acquired positions that fund the individual to formally come out of the training programme in order to undertake research and obtain a higher degree.
 The key components considered by funding bodies are the track record of the supervisor, the facilities and track record of the research centre, the quality of the candidate, and the research question being asked.
 During a three year position you will usually undertake a PhD and in a two year post it would be an MD.
-Potential sources of funding for these fellowships include the MRC, CRUK, Academy of Medical Sciences and the Wellcome Trust along with various other charities.
+Potential sources of funding for these fellowships include the Medical Research Committee (MRC), Cancer Research UK (CRUK), Academy of Medical Sciences and the Wellcome Trust along with various other charities.

 - Clinician Scientist Fellowship: These are four or five year posts available to clinical academic trainees with a higher degree and a track record of successful research.
 The grants are highly competitive and usually in the order of £1m in order to fund the applicant along with any associated technical and consumable support, to facilitate an independent research programme.
 Applicants are usually senior trainees coming towards the end of their clinical training and the support will bridge the gap into a consultant level post.
 Usually, the host institution will then commit to a tenured Senior Lecturer position on completion.
 Again, a range of major UK funding bodies will help to fund these posts.